magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

   make it compatible with the Reader Conditionals extension of CLJ/CLJS compilers and to introduce few corner cases tests;
-* we increment the minor-version only of the library, because, even if it will break any preexisting use of the `valip` library, its major version is still `0`;
+* we increment the minor-version only of the library, because, even if it would break any preexisting use of the `valip` library, its major version is still `0`;
 * we qualified the new minor version as SNAPSHOT, because it's as-yet-unreleased;